xamma/gockerize/Readme.md

 # Gockerize - Build Dockerfiles for you Go projects
 [![Build and Release](https://github.com/xamma/gockerize/actions/workflows/build-and-release.yaml/badge.svg?branch=master)](https://github.com/xamma/gockerize/actions/workflows/build-and-release.yaml)

-This project is a very simple CLI tool for creating Dockerfiles for Go projects.
+This project is a very simple CLI tool for creating Dockerfiles for Go and Python projects.
 It also lets you create Templates for Kubernetes-Objects.

 !["screen"](assets/screen.jpg)

-**Important**: It only uses the same template and may need to be adjusted according to your needs and structure.
+**Important**: It only uses the same template-structure and may need to be adjusted according to your needs and projects.
 I primarly made this for learning how to write CLI tools with the **Cobra library in Go**.

 ## How to install